shreyavshetty/TensorFlowPlayGround/README.md

 3. popularity_score.ipynb
   - This file constains predicting the class of an image (great,avg,poor - based on popularity score- using simple fraction ethod to group classes.)
 4. popularity_score_qcut.ipynb
+  - This file constains predicting the class of an image (great,avg,poor - based on popularity score- using q-cut approach to group classes.)
 5. analysis.ipynb